WHY PEOPLE BUY TICKETS FROM INDIVIDUALS

 A. Talk to the person over the phone, not just through messaging.

-B. Arrange to meet them in a police station parking lot.
+B. Arrange to meet them in a police station parking lot or at least a crowded public place.

 C. Take someone with you to the meet.